omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 ## Prepare for import

 To minimize data loss, the local installation must be prepared carefully to accept the data from the providing installation.
-As much as possible the administrator of the recieiving installation should work to recreate the remote installation's data model.
+As much as possible the administrator of the receiving installation should work to recreate the remote installation's data model.
 To do so, the administrator should:

 - Import any linked data [vocabularies](../content/vocabularies.md) that are used by the remote installation's items.
 - [Install and configure modules](../modules/index.md) that control the data types used as values in the remote installation's items, such as: